DataDog/browser-sdk/packages/rum/README.md

 The `trackInteractions` and `trackFrustrations` parameters enable the automatic collection of user clicks in your application. **Sensitive and private data** contained on your pages may be included to identify the elements interacted with.

-The `window.DD_RUM` check is used to prevent issues if a loading failure occurs with the RUM Browser SDK.
+The `window.DD_RUM` check is used to prevent issues if a loading failure occurs with the Datadog Browser SDK.

 ### TypeScript